-The first meeting with a mediator is often called a Mediation Information & Assessment Meeting (MIAM).
-Whether it’s called a MIAM or a first meeting it will cover the same things.
+The first meeting with a mediator is often called a Mediation Information & Assessment Meeting or MIAM.
+Whether it’s called a MIAM or a first meeting, it will cover the same things.

 Do I have to go to a MIAM?